amcneil36/amcneil36.github.io/programs/CityStats/readme.md

 | Walk Score | The walkability ranked from 0 (worst) to 100 (best) | https://www.walkscore.com/ | Sep 2021 |
 | Transit Score | How good the public transit is ranked from 0 (worst) to 100 (best) | https://www.walkscore.com/ | Sep 2021 |
 | Bike Score | How good an area is for biking ranked from 0 (worst) to 100 (best) | https://www.walkscore.com/ | Sep 2021 |

+Fields will have a value of N/A if the data source did not have any data for that field for the given city.